-This is a wonderful Black and Blue Jam that is slightly herbal and sweet as honey.
-We make this in season and the house smells delightful.
+This beautiful Black and Blue Jam is slightly herbal and sweet as honey.
+We make this in season, and the house smells delightful.

 Black and Blue Jam

-If you decide to try any of these fantastic recipes, be sure to take a photo and share them with us using #waxingkararecipes on Instagram.
+If you decide to try any of these fantastic recipes, take a photo and share them with us using #waxingkararecipes on Instagram.
 We love seeing your photos!